once and you should see the words "ROBOFORTH OK" displayed.

 Changing baud rate on port 0

 The Baud rate always defaults to 19200 on a cold start.
-But you can change the baud rate for a warm start.
-If you mis-enter the baud rate and get lost simply do a cold start.
+But you can change the baud rate temporarily.

 Second serial port